To open long positions on EUR/USD, you need:

 To open short positions on EUR/USD, you need:

-Trading is carried out below 30 and 50 moving averages, which indicates a continuation of the bearish market in euros.
+Trading is carried out above 30 and 50 moving averages, which indicates continued growth in the euro in the short term.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakout of the lower border of the indicator in the 1.1640 area will lead to a new wave of decline for the euro.
-Growth will be limited by the upper level of the indicator in the 1.1715 area.
+A breakthrough of the upper border of the indicator in the area of 1.1760 will lead to a new wave of growth for the pair.
+Surpassing the lower border around 1.1725 will increase the pressure on the euro.

 Description of indicators